ymezentsev/Cities/readme.md

 ---
-On game launch, the player is prompted to enter their name and choose a language.
+On game launch, the player is prompted to enter his name and choose a language.

 ![img_1.png](src/main/resources/images/readme/img_1.png)